chromaui/learnstorybook.com/content/simple-component.md

 `Task` is the core component in our app.
 Each task displays slightly differently depending on exactly what state it’s in.
 We display a checked (or unchecked) checkbox, some information about the task (and a link out), and a “pin” button, allowing us move tasks up and down the list.
 Putting this together, we’ll need these props:

 * `title` – a string describing the task
-* `subtitle` – a string describing the context of the task in the external system
-* `url` – a link to the external resource (clicking on the task will take us there).
 * `state` - which list is the task currently in and is it checked off?

 As we start to build `Task`, we first write our test states that correspond to the different types of tasks sketch above.
 Then we use Storybook to build the component in isolation using mocked data.
 We’ll “visual test” the component’s appearance given each state as we go.